-Get up to $30 off at Amazon with targeted Discover credit cards
+Extended!
+Get up to $30 off at Amazon with targeted Discover credit cards - CNN Underscored

 What should you do if you’re not targeted?

 If you’re not targeted for any of these particular Discover promotions, keep checking back, as sometimes previously ineligible customers are suddenly eligible.
-Similar offers also re-surface throughout the year, so there’s a chance you’ll be able to receive savings at another point down the line.
+Similar offers also resurface throughout the year, so there’s a chance you’ll be able to receive savings at another point down the line.

-You can also see if you’re eligible for a similar promotion Amazon currently has on American Express cards that could score you a discount if you’re targeted.
-There’s also a Chase offer for $10 off a $30 purchase and Capital One has its own promotion for its credit card holders at Amazon right now.
+You can also see if you’re eligible for a similar promotion Amazon currently has on American Express cards that could score you a discount if you’re targeted, or a Chase offer for $10 off a $30 purchase for its credit card holders at Amazon right now.

 If you happen to be eligible for both one of the Discover offers and an offer with another credit card, you could be looking at a total of well over $50 in savings.
 But keep in mind that you can’t combine points from different credit card programs on a single purchase.